Alexandru2984/cobol/README.md

 ---

-## 🏗️ Ce urmează?
+## 🏗️ What's next?
-- [ ] Implementarea gestionării input-ului **POST** direct în COBOL (pentru adăugarea de tranzacții dintr-un formular web).
+- [ ] Implement **POST** input handling directly in COBOL (to add transactions from a web form).
-- [ ] Adăugarea unei rutine de calcul pentru soldul total (Balance).
+- [ ] Add a routine to compute the total balance.
-- [ ] Stil HTML/CSS minimal integrat în binar.
+- [ ] Minimal HTML/CSS styling embedded in the binary.

 ---
-*Acest proiect a fost creat ca o demonstrație de programare "vint-age modernă" în cadrul unei sesiuni Gemini CLI.*
+*This project was built as a demonstration of "modern vint-age" programming during a Gemini CLI session.*